Pressure on Senate GOP after same-sex marriage passes House

 The Respect for Marriage Act was rushed to the House floor in an election year with polling showing a majority of Americans favor preserving rights to marry, regardless of sex, gender, race or ethnicity, a long-building shift in modern mores toward inclusion.

-A Gallup poll in June showed broad and increasing support for same-sex marriage, with 70% of U.S. adults saying they think such unions should be recognized by law.
+A Gallup poll released in June of 2021 showed broad and increasing support for same-sex marriage, with 70% of U.S. adults saying they think such unions should be recognized by law.
 The poll showed majority support among both Democrats (83%) and Republicans (55%).

 Approval of interracial marriage in the U.S. hit a six-decade high at 94% in September, according to Gallup.

-Note: This story was first published on July 20, 2022.
-It was updated on July 26, 2022 to clarify that the Gallup poll was released in June of 2021.
-A Gallup poll released in June 2022 showed similar results, with 71% of U.S. adults saying they think same-sex unions should be recognized by law.